 'A Fair Deal'

-The incident in Phillips’ third grade classroom was not the seasonal burn’s most extreme intrusion into Rosenwald.
+The incident in Phillips’ fourth grade classroom was not the seasonal burn’s most extreme intrusion into Rosenwald.
 On February 6, 2008, plume after plume of smoke billowed into the school.
 Administrators faced a dilemma when deciding how best to respond, according to internal correspondence: “Would the evacuation expose students to even more smoke from the sugar can [sic] burn or would keeping them in the school expose them to less smoke than the evacuation?”